 - For best results, you should drink two to three glasses of water and avoid urinating before your appointment.

-A pregnancy ultrasound is an imaging test that uses high frequency sound waves to create pictures of a baby in the womb, as well as the mother’s reproductive organs.
-The average number of ultrasounds varies with each pregnancy and should only be used when medically indicated.
+A pregnancy ultrasound is a test that uses high-frequency sound waves to image the developing baby as well as the mother’s reproductive organs.
+The average number of ultrasounds varies with each pregnancy.

-An ultrasound, also called a sonogram, can help to monitor normal fetal development and screen for any potential problems.
-Along with a standard ultrasound, there are a number of different, more advanced, ultrasounds—including a 3D ultrasound, a 4D ultrasound, and a fetal echocardiography, which is an ultrasound that looks in detail at the fetus’ heart.
+An ultrasound, also called a sonogram, can help monitor normal fetal development and screen for any potential problems.
+Along with a standard ultrasound, there are a number of more advanced ultrasounds — including a 3-D ultrasound, a 4-D ultrasound, and a fetal echocardiography, which is an ultrasound that looks in detail at the fetus’ heart.

-An ultrasound can be used for a variety of reasons during pregnancy, depending on the stage in which it is done.
-Your doctor may order more ultrasounds if he or she detected a problem in a previous ultrasound or blood test.
-Ultrasounds may also be done for non-medical reasons, such as to produce images for the parents or to determine the sex of the baby.
+An ultrasound can be used for a variety of reasons during pregnancy.
+Your doctor may also order more ultrasounds if they detected a problem in a previous ultrasound or blood test.
+Ultrasounds may also be done for nonmedical reasons, such as to produce images for the parents or to determine the sex of the baby.
 While ultrasound technology is safe for both mother and child, healthcare practitioners discourage the use of ultrasounds when there is no medical reason or benefit.